wbabik/Practical_computing/Class_11/Class_11.md

   - order of values within a vector corresponds to the row numbers
   - name of the vector will become the name of the added column

-We are going to add a column with IDs of observations.
+We are going to add a column with IDs of observations to the created during Class 9 `my_data` dataframe.
 Note that column with IDs is often necessary in statistical analysis.
 It is also inherent to the data in [long format](https://www.theanalysisfactor.com/wide-and-long-data/) which is strongly advised (see class 1 and next class).